canonical/core-base/README.md

 # Core24 snap for snapd & Ubuntu Core

-This is a base snap for snapd & Ubuntu Core that is based on Ubuntu 23.10 (will be base on 24.04)
+This is a base snap for snapd & Ubuntu Core that is based on Ubuntu 24.04.

 # Building locally